 Looking for a great steak in downtown Las Vegas?
 Well, you’re in for a treat.
 Calling Fremont Street home are a number of fantastic steakhouses that commonly exhibit a classic Vegas vibe and lower prices than their peers on the Strip.

-We thought it would be helpful to point out the best steakhouses in downtown Las Vegas to aid you in your quest for protein.
+I thought it would be helpful to point out the best steakhouses in downtown Las Vegas to aid you in your quest for protein.

 Best Steakhouses – Downtown Las Vegas